jnbdz/forensic-imaging-quickstarts/Linux/README.md

 - [**forensics-colorize**](https://www.kali.org/tools/forensics-colorize/) [GitHub](https://github.com/jessek/colorize) - forensics-colorize is a set of tools to visually compare large files, as filesystem images, creating graphics of them.
 It is intuitive because the produced graphics provide a quick and perfect sense about the percentage of changes between two files.
 Comparing large textual files using a simple diff can produce a very big result in lines, causing confusion.
 On the other hand, diff is improper to compare binary files.
 This package provides two command line programs: filecompare and colorize.
 The filecompare command is used to create a special and auxiliary input file for colorize.
 The colorize command will generate an intuitive graphic that will make easier to perceive the level of changes between the files.
 - [**galleta**](https://www.kali.org/tools/galleta/) [SourceForge](http://odessa.sourceforge.net/) - Galleta is a forensics tool that examines the content of cookie files produced by Microsoft Internet Explorer (MSIE).
 It parses the file and outputs a field separated that can be loaded in a spreadsheet.
 - [**gdb**](https://www.kali.org/tools/gdb/) [Homepage](https://www.gnu.org/s/gdb/) - GDB is a source-level debugger, capable of breaking programs at any specific line, displaying variable values, and determining where errors occurred.
 Currently, gdb supports C, C++, D, Objective-C, Fortran, Java, OpenCL C, Pascal, assembly, Modula-2, Go, and Ada.
 A must-have for any serious programmer.
 - [**gpart**](https://www.kali.org/tools/gpart/) [GitHub](https://www.kali.org/tools/gpart/) - Gpart is a tool which tries to guess the primary partition table of a PC-type disk in case the primary partition table in sector 0 is damaged, incorrect or deleted.
 It is also good at finding and listing the types, locations, and sizes of inadvertently-deleted partitions, both primary and logical.
 It gives you the information you need to manually re-create them (using fdisk, cfdisk, sfdisk, etc.).
 The guessed table can also be written to a file or (if you firmly believe the guessed table is entirely correct) directly to a disk device.
+Gpart is useful in recovery actions and forensics investigations.
 Currently supported (guessable) filesystem or partition types:
     - BeOS filesystem type.
     - BtrFS filesystem type.
     - FreeBSD/NetBSD/386BSD disklabel sub-partitioning scheme used on Intel platforms.